Annual Omak Stampede

 "ALWAYS THE 2ND WEEKEND IN AUGUST!"

 We would like you to join us for a weekend of western entertainment that will be one of your fondest memories.
-From the Thursday morning ride-in to the Sunday running of the World Famous Suicide Race, you will enjoy an action packed weekend to include Davis Shows Carnival, Wrangler Kids Night, Indian Encampment & Pow Wow, Western & Native Art Show, Rodeo Dances and Vendor Row, Omak Stampede “Company Store”.
+From the first ride-in to the last running of the World Famous Suicide Race, you will enjoy an action packed weekend to include Davis Shows Carnival, Wrangler Kids Night, Indian Encampment & Pow Wow, Western & Native Art Show, Rodeo Dances and Vendor Row, Omak Stampede “Company Store”.
 As well, Omak Stampede continues to support the Tough Enough to Wear Pink Campaign.